Additionally, other relevant policies used for this evaluation include:

 3.14: Third-Party Authentication

-- Unclear whether personal information from social or federated login providers is collected.
+- Unclear whether personal information from third-party login providers is collected.

 3.15: De-identified or Anonymized Data